Mrlimethewise/dev/README.md

-# dev
+# PirateCraft Project Management
-Issue tracker for all Bugs &amp; Suggestions
+Using repo for Bug & Suggestion tracking using Issues.